 For divorce proceedings that started on or after 1 October 2000, the courts can apply a process called pension sharing.
-Unlike earmarking, pension sharing is designed to give you a clean break.

 With pension sharing, the courts split the value of your pension benefits between you and your former spouse or civil partner upfront.
 Your former partner will need to move their share of the benefits to another pension arrangement.
 And the value of your benefits will be reduced to reflect this.
 It means you don’t have to wait until you’ve started taking your benefits to split them.